1to3for5vi7ate9x/eliza/telegram_usage_instruction.md

 ## Usage Tips

 - The bot will only respond in groups listed in `TELEGRAM_ALLOWED_GROUPS`
-- Group names must match exactly as they appear in Telegram (case-sensitive)
+- Group usernames must match exactly as they appear in the invite link (e.g., if the invite link is t.me/MyGroup, use "MyGroup")
 - You can add or remove groups by updating the `TELEGRAM_ALLOWED_GROUPS` list
 - If no groups are specified, the bot will not respond to any messages
 - You can interact with the bot in both private chats and groups just make sure to mention them in .env